Lailabcode/DeepSP/README.md

 # How to generate descriptors (features) using DeepSP

 ## Option 1 - Google colab notebook
+- Run
-- Prepare your input file according to the format DeepSP_input.csv
+1. Prepare your input file according to the format DeepSP_input.csv
-- Run the notebook file DeepSP_predictor.ipynb
+2. Run the notebook file DeepSP_predictor.ipynb
-- DeepSP structural properties for sequences inputed, will be populated and saved to a csv file - 'DeepSP_descriptor.csv'.
+3. DeepSP structural properties for sequences inputed, will be populated and saved to a csv file - 'DeepSP_descriptor.csv'.

 ## Option 2 - Linux environment
-- create an environment and install necessary package conda create -n deepSP python=3.9.13 source activate deepSP conda install -c bioconda anarci pip install keras==2.11.0 tensorflow-cpu==2.11.0 scikit-learn==1.0.2 pandas numpy==1.26.4
+- Set up (bash)- create an environment and install necessary package
+1. conda create -n deepSP python=3.9.13
+2. source activate deepSP
+3. conda install -c bioconda anarci
+4. pip install keras==2.11.0 tensorflow-cpu==2.11.0 scikit-learn==1.0.2 pandas numpy==1.26.4
+- Run

-- Prepare your input file according to the format DeepSP_input.csv
+1. Prepare your input file according to the format DeepSP_input.csv
-- Run the python file deepsp_predictor.py - 'python deepsp_predictor.py'
+2. Run the python file deepsp_predictor.py - 'python deepsp_predictor.py'
-- DeepSP structural properties for sequences inputed, will be obtained and saved to a csv file - 'DeepSP_descriptor.csv'.
+3. DeepSP structural properties for sequences inputed, will be obtained and saved to a csv file - 'DeepSP_descriptor.csv'.

 # Citation